theadeebalam-coder/Notenest-/README.md

 # Notenest-
-NoteNest: A premium stationery delivery app for local essentials."
+NoteNest: A premium stationery delivery app for local essentials.